TheRealCodeCube/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The name that will appear on the driver station's "opmode list" is defined by the code: ``name="Template: Linear OpMode"`` You can change what appears between the quotes to better describe your opmode.
 The "group=" portion of the code can be used to help organize your list of OpModes.
 As shown, the current OpMode will NOT appear on the driver station's OpMode list because of the ``@Disabled`` annotation which has been included.
-This line can simply be deleted, or commented out, to make the OpMode visible.
+This line can simply be deleted, or commented out, to make the OpMode visible and enabled.

 ## ADVANCED Multi-Team App management:  Cloning the TeamCode Module